eddyerburgh/simple-redux/README.md

 ## Why

-Redux is great for managing state, but if you don't understand how Redux works it's easy to make mistakes that lead to inefficient apps.

-This rewrite is intended to teach you the core concepts of Redux, to help you avoid unnecessary re-renders in your Redux app.
+Simple Redux is intended to teach you the core concepts of Redux.
+Partly for fun, but mainly to help you avoid unnecessary re-renders in your Redux applications.

 ## Who's this for?